 But just because it feels messy doesn’t mean you’re not making progress.

-Here are a few signs you are growing—even if it doesn’t feel that way yet:
+Here are a few signs you’re growing—even if it doesn’t feel that way yet:

-• Friends or family start saying things like, “You’ve changed” (and they don’t mean it as a compliment).
+• Friends or family say, “You’ve changed” (and they don’t mean it as a compliment).

 • You crave more alone time to think, feel, and process.